King Street, Hamilton, Ontario: Architecture

-Modern day architectural developments on King Street include the following, Phase 1 of Lloyd D. Jackson Square (mall) was completed, including 100 King Street West (Stelco Tower) and 1 James Street North (Bank of Montreal Pavilion) in 1972.
+Phase 1 of Lloyd D. Jackson Square (mall) was completed, including 100 King Street West (Stelco Tower) and 1 James Street North (Bank of Montreal Pavilion) in 1972.
 Then in 1977, the second phase of Jackson Square was completed along with a 9 storey office building called the Robert Thomson Building, but not the department store intended to be its major attraction.
 Also in 1977, The Art Gallery of Hamilton opened beside the Board of Education building.
 In 1981, The Hamilton Convention Centre and the government office tower above it opened.
 The tower was named the Ellen Fairclough Building one year later in 1982.
 In 1983, 120 King Street West (Standard Life Centre) opened at the west end of Jackson Square.
 In 1985, Sheraton Hamilton, connected to Jackson Square, opened, boosting downtown Hamilton's hotel space.

-In 1985, TD Coliseum (formerly Copps Coliseum, FirstOntario Centre, and Hamilton Arena), a sports and entertainment arena with a capacity of up to 19,000 (depending on event type and configuration) opens its doors for business (one block North of King Street at Bay Street).
+In 1985, TD Coliseum (formerly Copps Coliseum, FirstOntario Centre, and Hamilton Arena), a sports and entertainment arena with a capacity of up to 19,000 (depending on event type and configuration) opened its doors for business (one block North of King Street at Bay Street), with the hope of attracting NHL attention at the city for a possible expasion team, which did not happen.
 It was named after the former Hamilton mayor, Victor K. Copps.

-In 1987, the first of two reflective glass buildings of the CIBC tower (Commerce Place I) opened at King and James opposite Gore Park.
-The other (Commerce Place II) opened in 1990.
+In 1987, the first of two reflective twim glass buildings of the CIBC tower (Commerce Place I) opened at King and James opposite Gore Park.
+The other (Commerce Place II) opened in 1990, three years later.